Skip to content

 Connecting to your cloud account

-Stratus Red Team currently supports AWS and Kubernetes.
+Stratus Red Team currently supports AWS, Azure, Kubernetes, and Amazon EKS.

 Warning